Cops feeling fatigued: There's a nap for that

 Fatigue impairs a person’s mental functioning, especially in areas such as decision-making, reaction time, and memory.
 A 2014 study conducted by David Blake and Edward Cumella addressed the effect of fatigue on officers’ decision-making and reaction times when faced with deadly-force situations.

-Airline pilots and long haul truck drivers can have a direct influence on the safety and wellbeing of the general public.
-As a result, each has rules and regulations regarding the amount of rest (non-work hours) that exist between work hours or shifts.
+Airline pilots and long-haul truck drivers can have a direct influence on the safety and well-being of the general public.
+As a result, each has rules and regulations regarding the amount of rest (non-work hours) that exists between work hours or shifts.

 The United States Air Force encourages the practice of one pilot managing the flight while the other takes a nap.
 Then the two switch.
 This keeps them fresh and alert for those long flights with multiple in-flight refueling.